 Tuesday, March 20, 2018

-The third internship for TUFS students studying in Russia was held on March 20 by and eight students studying in Moscow participated in this opportunity at Mitsubishi Electric (Russia) LLC .
+Internship for the TUFS students studying in Russia was held on March 20 by and eight students studying in Moscow participated in this opportunity at Mitsubishi Electric (Russia) LLC .

 Mitsubishi Electric (Russia) started business in Russia from 1997, and has gradually increased the number of branches in major cities across the country.
 Its employees grew from 4 to 130 today.
 It offers an extensive array of products in Russia, including air conditioning systems, industrial automation, semiconductors, refrigerators, and large size displays.
 With the exception of consumer products such as refrigerators and room air conditioners, its products are sold to government organizations and major companies through bidding.